 It’s only open for tours a dozens times a year and arrival is only by boat.

-Admission is $35 per person and while I consider that a lot, it’s worth it if you make a day out of the visit to this special spot.
+Admission is $35 per person and while I consider that a lot, it’s worth it if you make a day out of the visit to this special spot, which includes a short, scenic boat ride.
 (You might as well join the Hillsboro Lighthouse Preservation Society, though, because dues are $35 for individuals and include free tours.
 Dues are $50 for families of four.)

 - If you want to climb the Hillsboro Lighthouse (and you should!) then don’t wear flip flops; they aren’t allowed.
 Also, children must be 48 inches tall and be accompanied by an adult.

 - You can bring a picnic and make a day of it.